GearTech0/ScoutingApp/README.md

 # ScoutingApp
-App for scouting for FRC 2016 Competition
+App for scouting: for FRC 2016 Competition